deployphp/docs/api.md

 * `isQuiet(): bool`

-Check if dep command was started with `-q` option.
+Check if th `dep` command was started with the `-q` option.

 ### isVerbose

 * `isVerbose(): bool`

-Check if dep command was started with `-v` option.
+Check if the `dep` command was started with the `-v` option.

 ### isVeryVerbose

 * `isVeryVerbose(): bool`

-Check if dep command was started with `-vv` option.
+Check if th `dep` command was started with the `-vv` option.

 ### isDebug

 * `isDebug(): bool`

-Check if dep command was started with `-vvv` option.
+Check if the `dep` command was started with the `-vvv` option.

 ### commandExist

 * `commandExist(string $command): bool`

-Check if command exists.
+Check if a command exists.

 ~~~php
 if (commandExist('composer')) {